 (6) A senior judge assigned to a court located outside the county in which the senior judge regularly resides shall receive, in addition to any daily compensation, reimbursement for traveling and subsistence expenses necessarily incurred in the performance of duties under the assignment.
 The expenses shall be paid upon presentation of an itemized statement of the expenses, certified by the senior judge to be correct.

-(7) To be eligible for assignment, a senior judge must: maintain a residence within the state; not engage in the practice of law other than as a mediator or arbitrator or similar alternate dispute resolution function; not accept a position in another branch of state government or any political subdivision; not accept a position in the government of the United States or of another state or nation; and take, subscribe and file with the secretary of state, the following oath or affirmation:
+(7) To be eligible for assignment, a senior judge must: maintain a residence within the state; comply with all applicable provisions of the Idaho code of judicial conduct; and take, subscribe and file with the secretary of state, the following oath or affirmation:

 (8) Except as provided in section 1-2001(2)(b), Idaho Code, any period of service rendered by a senior judge shall not in any way be computed for additional retirement benefits, and the state controller shall not receive or deduct any sum for transfer to the judges' retirement fund or to the public employee retirement system of Idaho.